Counseling, Therapy, and Psychology: What's the Difference?

 Is there a difference between counseling and therapy?

-The difference between counseling and therapy is not always distinct, but in general, counselors help address specific issues with advice and counseling, while therapists help clients identify the underlying psychological roots of behavior through psychotherapy methods.
+The difference between counseling and therapy is not always distinct.
+Still, in general, counselors help address specific issues, usually in the short-term, with advice and counseling.
+Therapists help clients identify the underlying psychological roots of behavior through psychotherapy methods, and therapy tends to be longer term.

-Being a therapist can be emotionally draining, but during your education and fieldwork, you will learn techniques to minimize the emotional toll it takes on you.
-You may also find some branches of therapy more or less emotionally draining, based on your personality and background.
+Being a therapist can be emotionally draining.
+During your education and fieldwork, you will learn techniques to minimize the emotional toll it takes on you.
+Depending on your personality and background, you may also find some branches of therapy more or less emotionally draining.

-With few limited exceptions, psychologists, counselors, and therapists cannot prescribe medication; only physicians, physician's assistants,, or advanced practice registered nurses can.
+In most states, psychologists, counselors, and therapists cannot prescribe medication; only physicians, physician's assistants, or advanced practice registered nurses can.
 A few states allow psychologists to become prescribing psychologists, typically requiring extensive advanced training in medication and prescribing.
 This is one of the main psychologist vs. therapist differences, as therapists cannot prescribe in any state.

 Page last reviewed on November 14, 2023